BloodLantern/Mountain/README.md

 ### 1. Use this as a submodule (recommended)

-In a directory of your choice within your project, run `git submodule add --recurse-submodule https://github.com/BloodLantern/Mountain.git`
+In a directory of your choice within your project, run `git submodule add --recurse-submodules https://github.com/BloodLantern/Mountain.git`.

 Add the `Mountain/Mountain.vcxproj` project to your solution and set it as a reference to your project using `Add > Reference...`.
 In your project configuration, add the `Mountain/src`, `Mountain/externals/src` and `MathToolbox/src` folders to your include path.